Hydatid cysts result from infection by the Echinococcus species, and can result in cyst formation anywhere in the body.

 There are two main species of the Echinococcus tapeworm 1,2:

-- sylvatic: wolf is a main host
+- sylvatic: the wolf is the main host

 - less common but more invasive

-- fox is a main host
+- fox is the main host

 The cysts usually have three components 1,2:

 - pericyst: composed of inflammatory tissue of host origin

 - endocyst: scolices (the larval stage of the parasite) and the laminated membrane are produced here

 Based on morphology the cyst can be classified into four different types 2:

 - type I: simple cyst with no internal architecture

 type II: cyst with daughter cyst(s) and matrix